aexceed/weatherapp/README.md

 Still nothing while clicking the open ports.
 There was something about not using localhost as the access to site but for the life of me I couldn´t figure it out.
 This might be a problem with my computer and all the weird settings that I have setup in it over the years.
 Who knows.

 Volumes and hot reload.
 As far as volumes are concerned I understood that it´s as simple as adding volumes part with service names in to the compose document.
 I tried searching about hot reload and what to do to achieve it.
 For me it loads everything up lightning fast.
+I made reload folder in the weatherapp but I wasn´t quite sure what to do with it.
+Should I put compose file in there?
+Does it know where to find front and backend even if they are on same folder tree level as compose file?
 Couldn´t quite grasp how to do it or if I had allready done it partly with my progress so far so I just left it for now because it´s time to move forward in my assignment.

 # Cloud